turbaevsky/indicators/doc/PI_DB_TS.md

 - the same reactor type;
 - the same reactor type for the same Regional Centre

-The _Full PI Report_ means that the full performance table will be prodused as _saved_ into xls-file if the appropriate checkbox will be checked.
+The _Full PI Report_ means that the full performance table will be produced as _saved_ into xls-file if the appropriate check-box will be checked.

 ![](pic/pa09.PNG)

-The picture to show the unit position at the [quantile](https://en.wikipedia.org/wiki/Quantile) based distribution (_WANO AC style_) will be prodused as below.
+The picture to show the unit position at the [quantile](https://en.wikipedia.org/wiki/Quantile) based distribution (_WANO AC style_) will be produced as below.

 ![](pic/pa10.PNG)